geoadmin/doc-tech/README.md

    ignoreSideBar: true
    ```

-6. Save the file and commit your changes.
+6. Save the file and commit your changes

 ## How to Edit the Status Page Preview